 And of What Might Have Been

 Gilbert Humphreys Rogers, Sergeant, 1382746, Royal Air Force Volunteer Reserve.
-Gilbert was the son of Herbert and Margaret Rogers.
-He was a Postman at Carmarthen before the war, then served with 75 (NZ) Squadron, Royal Air Force.
+Gilbert was born on 3 May 1915, the son of Herbert Rogers and Margaret Rogers (nee Humphreys), of 3, Plasbach, Reservoir Road, Carmarthen.
+He was a Postman at Carmarthen prior to enlisting into the Royal Air Force Volunteer Reserve and after completing is training as an Air Gunner was posted to 75 (New Zealand) Squadron, Royal Air Force.
 The squadron was a heavy bomber unit, crewed mainly by New Zealanders, and was equipped with the Short Stirling, based at RAF Newmarket Heath.
 Gilbert was killed when his Stirling, Serial EF340, Identifier AA-Q, was lost mine whilst on mine laying duties in the Nectarine region off the Friesian Islands on 5 May 1943.
-He was 27 years old, and is commemorated on the Runnymede Memorial, Surrey.
+The 27-year-old has no known grave, so is commemorated on the Runnymede Memorial, Surrey.
+An elder brother, Thomas Humphrey Rogers, was killed in France in 1918, during the Great War.